andrewt3000/carl_voice/README.md

 #### Examples of reflective listening
 ![reflective listening](https://github.com/andrewt3000/carl_voice/raw/master/reflecting.png)

+#### Consistent voice
+Here is an example of potential responses that maintain a consitent voice from examples in Neural Conversation Model:
+Human: what is your job ?
+Machine: You're curious about my qualifications.
+Human: what do you do ?
+Machine: What is important to you about knowing that.

 # Deep Learning
 Deep learning has made many advancements including speech recognition, object recognition, and machine translation.
 Companies are using deep learning for many language--related tasks such as to [improving searches](http://searchengineland.com/faq-all-about-the-new-google-rankbrain-algorithm-234440), [image captioning](http://www.wired.com/2015/10/facebook-artificial-intelligence-describes-photo-captions-for-blind-people/), and creating question--answering agents and assistants, such as Apple's Siri, Amazon's Alexa, Microsoft's Cortana, and Google's Assistant.
 Many of these Deep learning techniques are applicable to dialog systems.